sectoSSD/code_ocean/README.md

 url: https://www.codingame.com/multiplayer/bot-programming/ocean-of-code

+This script is the seconde version of the projet.
+I made it to improve my level of python programation and that’s why I decided to make it from scratch.
+It was a bit naive and I realized rather towards the end that
+I would not be among the best if I did not use libraries to allow the codes to go faster.
+Indeed ocean of code is a turn-based game with a time limit.
+Full python programming is too slow to play intelligently in the allotted time.
+We need numpy, pandas and perhaps even scikitlearn...

+A third version is expected with these solutions and with the use of classes for more efficient code.

+Here is some main concept of the script :

 Direction : 'MOVE Direction' is the main action possible in the game.
 To be read in a two dimensional
             map each direction are translated in a tuple (x,y) :